awsaf49/deep-chimpact-1st-place-solution/README.md

 Required software are listed on [requirements.txt](https://github.com/awsaf49/deep-chimpact-1st-place-solution/blob/main/requirements.txt).
 Please install all the dependencies before executing the pipeline.

 ## How to run
+You can check the [run.ipynb](notebooks/run.ipynb) notebook for the main point of entry to our code.

 ### Data preparation
 First, the training and testing data should be downloaded from the competition website. ideally, the data can be placed in the `data/raw` folder in the repo directory.
 The repo tree would then look like below: